fritids/wp-email-login-1/readme.txt

 1. Log out, log in again using the email address associated with your WordPress account.

 == Changelog ==
+= 4.1.4 =
+* Add Finnish translation, props Jarno (http://www.daddyfinland.fi/)
+* Tweak JS replacement to look for core translation and replace with plugin-specific one
+* Update translation files to have correct project name etc

 = 4.1.3.1 =
 * Fix syntax errors.
 SORRY!